JavaScript > Performance Optimization > Memory Management > Memory leaks

 To prevent the memory leak, you need to ensure that the detached DOM element is no longer referenced by your JavaScript code.
 Here are a couple ways to do that:

-1. Set the element reference to null: After detaching the element from the DOM, set the variable referencing it to null.
-This will allow the garbage collector to clear the element from memory.
+In this code snippet, we set null: After detaching the element from the DOM, set the variable referencing it to null.
+This will allow the garbage collector to clear the element from memory.element = null after removing it from the DOM to allow garbage collection.

 let detachedElements = [];